AiandioIfidon/Solar-Inverter-App/README.md

-# Solar Inverter App with Esp32 code 👋
+# Solar Inverter App with React Native and Esp32 code 👋

 I'll change the readme later.